meltano/meltano/docs/adr/0002-snowplow-ga-event-parity.md

 ## Context

-We are aiming to move away from Google Anlaytics event tracking and towards Snowplow so that we can improve and increase the kind of data we're receiving from users.
+We are aiming to move away from Google Anlaytics (GA) event tracking and towards Snowplow so that we can improve and increase the kind of data we're receiving from users.
-This work is tracked in [this epic](https://gitlab.com/groups/meltano/-/epics/122).
+This work is tracked in [epic 122](https://gitlab.com/groups/meltano/-/epics/122).

 Part of the value of Snowplow is the ability to define schemas for events therby enabling a overall better structure and understanding of event meaning for downstream analytics use cases.